Capstone-Projects-2023-Fall/project-code-review-chatbot/documentation/docs/system-architecture/component-descriptions.md

 ## Laravel
     Laravel is a PHP framework that is used to develop web applications and APIs.
 We will be utilizing laravel to connect our chabot with our servers and database utilzing the PHP language.

-## JavaScript
+## React.js
-    JavaScript will be used for the construction of the front-end.
+    A component based web development framework for designing web applications.
+We will use React to construct our front-end.

 ## VS Code
     VS Code will be utilized as our primary IDE.
 Since the goal of our project is creating a extension for VS code, this will be the only IDE that is going to be utilized for this particular project.